CPMC operates the programs described below as a benefit to the community.

 GoalComing Home Hospice is a residential hospice for terminally ill clients and their families.
 They provide care and support for clients when care at home is no longer an option.

 Program DetailsThe hospice provides 24-hour nursing care and personal care in a homelike setting for people who cannot be cared for at home.
-Coming Home Hospice provides medical care, nursing care, psychosocial counseling, spiritual counseling, religious services, personal care, medication care, massage therapy, and recreational activities.
+Services include medical and nursing care, psycho-social counseling, spiritual counseling, religious services, massage therapy, medication monitoring and assistance, personal care assistance, laundry services, recreational activities and entertainment.

 Coming Home Hospice first opened in 1987 in response to the HIV/AIDS epidemic.
 Today, while fewer people are dying of AIDS, Coming Home Hospice remains a valued resource for seniors and others in the final stages of terminal diseases.
-While some government funding is available for hospice services, reimbursement rates do not fully cover the cost of providing these services.
-CPMC covers the difference between program costs and reimbursement, thereby assuring that high-quality residential hospice care is accessible to terminally ill patients, regardless of their ability to pay.
+Discounted rates are available to clients in need.
+CPMC covers the difference between program costs and any revenue collected, thereby ensuring that high-quality residential hospice care is accessible to terminally ill patients, regardless of their ability to pay.

 Back to top